It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 Following brunch, we were back on the Zebra.
 Again, they were very wary and covered miles of highland.
 Nick put us on a hillside where he felt they would eventually move.

 After watching the Zebra for over an hour, they moved into a comfortable range.
 A shot was taken at a beautiful stallion but was missed just below 350 yards.

 We decided to let the Zebra settle down after this and left the area.
 Free-range hunting in Africa is like nowhere else in the world.

 This evening we again went on to stalk the Nyala bulls in the same location they have been hanging out.

-A 2nd trophy, a nyala bull, was shot, and we headed back to the lodge after another great day of hunting.
+A 2nd trophy, a nyala bull, was shot, and we returned to the lodge after another great day of hunting.

 Day 5 Zebra hunt

 This was a fantastic day hunting in Africa.
 We spotted a beautiful Kudu in the morning among several Kudu cows.

 We again went on the stalk.
 As we closed the distance, the valley came alive with the number of animals moving and startled the Kudu as they moved away from us.

 The big bull stopped broadside from looking back on the valley, and I dropped him in his tracks at 330 yards.

 We dropped the Kudu off at the lodge for caping and headed back after the Zebra.

 This time, they weren’t as active as the previous days, and we shot a beautiful Zebra that stood broadside at 347 yards.